Skip to main content ↓

 When to outsource email marketing: Key decision points

 Not sure if outsourcing is the right move?
-Use the table below to weigh your options based on your team’s resources, goals, and current performance.
+Weigh your options based on your team’s resources, goals, and current performance.

-Tool & Tech Costs You’re paying for multiple tools or not using advanced features effectively.
-You already have tech stack dialed in and are seeing strong ROI.
+You’re paying for multiple email marketing tools or not using advanced features effectively.
+You already have martech stack dialed in and are seeing strong ROI.

-Budget Allocation You can invest in expert services for long-term ROI.
+You have the budget to invest in experts services for long-term ROI.
 You’re on a tight budget and can maintain results internally.

 How to outsource email marketing